JTI93/plotly-dash-practice/README.md

-# plotly-dash-practice
+# Python Dashboard Practice
-A repository containing my practice scripts for dashboards in Python
+A repository containing my practice scripts for dashboards in Python.
+Currently, it is focused on the Udemy course "Interactive Plotly Dashboards with Plotly and Dash".